 How hard is it to get a settlement in an auto accident case?

 The reality is it all depends.
 Every person’s accident, every person’s right to compensation or damages is different because every person’s body is different and every accident is different.
-The way an accident happened, the impact, the injuries, and the susceptibility to injury can be different for every person.
+The way an accident happened, the impact, the personal injury, and the susceptibility to an injury can be different for every person.

 The statute of limitations sets forth a deadline to file a lawsuit.
-In California, there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
+In Los Angeles, CA, and the rest of California there is typically a two-year deadline from the date of the accident to file a lawsuit for injuries.
 There are certain exceptions to this rule like medical malpractice claims, claims against government entities, or when minors are injured.

 It is important to gather the appropriate evidence as soon as possible.
-If an injured person has not talked to an lawyer and it is getting close to two years, he or she needs to contact one as soon as possible.
-Also, if a person is injured due to the actions of a governmental entity or employee, that person should consult with an attorney even sooner (before six months are up).
+If an injured person has not talked to Los Angeles car accident lawyers and it is getting close to two years, he or she needs to contact one as soon as possible.
+Also, if a person is injured due to the actions of a governmental entity or employee, that person should consult with Los Angeles car accident attorneys even sooner (before six months are up).

 What would you call it if someone is partially at fault or completely at fault?
 Is there a term no fault and what does that mean in terms of percentage liability in the accident?

 We have a no fault situation in California under what’s called med pay or medical payment coverage.
 If you have medical payment coverage with your own insurance company, there is a dollar limit for medical bills they’ll cover for reasonable and necessary medical treatment after an accident.